 Mont Bar

-This restaurant tops our list of favorites of 2022.
-And this restaurant brought to the city one of the last Michelin stars.
-After its chef won the award at the Fòrum Gastronòmic al Cuiner 2022, the Michelin Guide recognized Mont with its first star.
+This restaurant tops our list of favorites for 2022.
+After all, this restaurant brought one of the latest Michelin stars to the city.
+After its chef won the award at the 2022 Fòrum Gastronòmic al Cuiner, the Michelin Guide recognized Mont with its first star.

-Soul of gastrobar that works the fresh seasonal and proximity product, where the presentations are taken care of.
+A gastrobar at heart that works with fresh, seasonal, and locally sourced ingredients, where presentation is a priority.
 This is what the Michelin Guide says about them.
-In short, a restaurant that has given much to talk about this 2022 and will probably be one of the stars of 2023.
+In short, a restaurant that has been the talk of the town in 2022 and will likely be one of the stars of 2023.

 📍 C/ de la Diputació, 220

-Not everything in Barcelona are Michelin stars and great awards, and we are aware that gastronomy is the day to day, and often, as the saying goes, “al pot petit s’amaga la bona confitura”.
-It is good that there are great starred restaurants, but it is in the daily lunches where the great battle of the gastronomy of a city is fought.
+Not everything in Barcelona is Michelin stars and grand prizes, and we know that gastronomy is about everyday life, and often, as the saying goes, “the best things come in small packages.”
+It’s great to have top-rated restaurants, but it’s in the daily lunches where the real battle for a city’s culinary scene is fought.

-For this reason, it is fortunate to have soldiers like Casa Masala for wars like these , an Indian restaurant where true haute cuisine is made at affordable prices, and where it is demonstrated, on the one hand, that Indian cuisine hides a complexity and refinement that is often hidden from us, and on the other hand, that great gastronomy does not have to be inaccessible.
+That’s why we’re lucky to have soldiers like Casa Masala in battles like these —an Indian restaurant that serves true haute cuisine at affordable prices, proving, on the one hand, that Indian cuisine holds a complexity and refinement often hidden from us, and on the other, that great gastronomy doesn’t have to be inaccessible.

-In short, Casa Masala is one of our favorites this year, a great little restaurant where to discover that eating well can be eating Indian, cheap and fun.
+In short, Casa Masala is one of our favorites this year— a small but great restaurant where you can discover that eating well can mean eating Indian food that’s affordable and fun.

 📍 C/ Muntaner, 152

-And if we continue walking to escape from the Michelin Stars, we take the path of accessible gastronomy, until we reach a sandwich.
-It reminds us that food is humble, and that before the plate, the tupper and the fork, a bread was the primordial and efficient continent: the food’s wrapper is its edible carbohydrate.
-At a time when edible straws are made to save plastic, the bocata gives us a lesson in humility.
+And if we keep walking to escape the Michelin stars, we take the path of accessible cuisine, until we arrive at a sandwich.
+It reminds us that food is humble, and that before the plate, the Tupperware, and the fork, bread served as a primitive yet efficient container: the food’s wrapper is its edible carbohydrate.
+In an era when edible straws are made to save plastic, the sandwich teaches us a lesson in humility.

 📍 Carrer del Portal Nou, 19